 As fast as gaming laptops can be, they can never achieve the performance level of their desktop counterparts.
 This is the reason most people avoid gaming on their laptops, even if they have an option.

 That’s why here we’ll discuss 12 ways for you to improve your laptop’s gaming performance.

 1. Have the latest drivers and DirectX version

 One of the first thing you need to do, if your gaming sucks, is updating your system drivers and your graphics card drivers in particular.

-Other than this, make sure to have a latest version of DirectX software.
-This software is a necessary requirements for most of the games anyway, so it’s a win-win situation for you.
+Other than this, make sure to have the latest version of DirectX software.
+This software is a necessary requirement for most of the games anyway, so it’s a win-win situation for you.